backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Respirometry/RespirometryLab.md

 ## Exercise 2: Lung Volumes and Capacities
 In this exercise, you will examine the respiratory cycle and measure changes in flow and volume.
-1.  **Zero** the Spirometer Pod again, using the same procedure as before.
-Remember to leave the Flow Head undisturbed on the bench during the process.
+1. With the flow head on the bench, **Zero** the Spirometer. *The equipment can be zeroed by clicking on the Setup menu and selecting "zero all inputs".*
 1. Have the volunteer face away from the monitor and read.
 This will prevent the volunteer from consciously controlling their breathing during the exercise.
 1. When ready, **Start** recording.
 After two seconds, have the volunteer replace the Nose Clip and breathe normally into the Flow Head.
 Record normal tidal breathing for one minute.
 Add a **comment** with "normal tidal breathing" to the data trace.
 1. After the tidal breathing period (at the end of a normal tidal expiration), ask the volunteer to inhale as deeply as possible and then exhale as deeply as possible.
 Afterwards, allow the volunteer to return to normal tidal breathing for at least three breaths. **Stop** recording when finished.